 “Witty and perceptive considerations of Joyce’s works via the prevailing metaphor of the centrifuge.
 Joyce’s works similarly reveal a wide range of backgrounds and influences, and their impact and interpretation have radiated outward throughout the modern era.”—Thomas Jackson Rice, author of Cannibal Joyce

-Knowles shows how Joyce’s work connects with research, teaching, and service, the three primary functions of the academic enterprise.
-He demonstrates that Joyce’s texts continually push beyond themselves, resisting the end, defying delimitation.
-The characters in these texts also move outward—in a centrifugal pattern—looking for escape.
-Knowles further highlights the expansiveness of Joyce’s world by undertaking topics as diverse as the symbol of Jumbo the elephant, the meaning of the gramophone, live music performance in the “Sirens” episode of Ulysses, the neurology of humor, and inventive ways of teaching Finnegans Wake.
+Knowles describes Joyce's writing style as an "outlaw language" imbued with the possibility and acknowledgment of failure.
+He demonstrates that Joyce's texts and characters display a drive to explore the boundaries of experience, to move outward in a centrifugal pattern, to defy delimitation.
+Knowles further highlights the expansiveness of Joyce’s world by engaging a diverse range of topics, including Jumbo the elephant as a symbol of imperialism, the gramophone as a representation of the machine age, solfège and live music performance in the "Sirens" episode of Ulysses, Joyce's jokes and the neurology of humor, and inventive ways of reading and teaching Finnegans Wake.

-Contending that error is the central theme in all of Joyce’s work, Knowles argues that the freedom to challenge boundaries and make mistakes is essential to the university environment.
-Energetic and delightfully erudite, Knowles inspires readers with the infinite possibilities of human thought exemplified by Joyce’s writing.
+Contending that error is the central theme in all of Joyce's work, Knowles argues that the freedom to challenge boundaries and make mistakes is essential to an effective learning environment.
+Energetic and delightfully erudite, and offering insights drawn from over thirty years of classroom experience, Knowles inspires readers with the infinite possibilities of free human thought exemplified by Joyce's writing.

-Sebastian D. G. Knowles is professor of English at The Ohio State University.
-He is the author of several books, including The Dublin Helix: The Life of Language in Joyce’s “Ulysses.”
+Sebastian D. G. Knowles is professor emeritus of English at Ohio State University.
+He is the author of several books, including The Dublin Helix: The Life of Language in Joyce’s "Ulysses."

 A volume in the Florida James Joyce Series, edited by Sebastian D. G. Knowles